Frequently Asked Questions

 What is Dual Enrollment?

-Dual enrollment is the term for enrolling in a college course to earn college credits while still enrolled in AACPS.
+Dual enrollment is the term for enrolling in a college course while still enrolled in AACPS.
 A dually enrolled student is one who is taking both AACPS and college classes at the same time.
+It is important to be aware of the differences between taking a high school class and taking a college class.

 What is ECAP?

-Within Anne Arundel County Public Schools (AACPS), the Early College Access Program (ECAP), is the term for the discount program that applies to enrolling in a college course to earn college credits while still enrolled in AACPS (dual enrollment).
+Within Anne Arundel County Public Schools (AACPS), the Early College Access Program (ECAP), is the term for the discount program that applies to enrolling in a college course while still enrolled in AACPS (dual enrollment).

 Who can participate in Dual Enrollment?